Toloka/dbt-af/README.md

 To install `dbt-af` run `pip install dbt-af`.

-To contribute we recommend to use `poetry` to install package dependencies.
-Run `poetry install --with=dev` to install all dependencies.
+To contribute we recommend to use `uv` to install package dependencies.
+Run `uv sync --all-packages --all-groups --all-extras` to install all dependencies.

 ## _dbt-af_ by Example